thiippal/running-courses-at-csc/README.md

 This opens the **Details** view.
 Adjust the number of **Replicas** by editing the corresponding value or use the selector on the right-hand size.
 Increase the number of replicas to match the number of students expected to attend the class.

 The running replicas will be listed under *Pods* below.
-When all replicas are running, you can reduce the number of replicas back to one, as the image has been pre-loaded on all replicas.
+When all replicas are running, reduce the number of replicas back to one, as the image has been pre-loaded on all replicas.

 ### 13. Set Docker registry to allow anonymous access